United Arab Emirates

 4 Day Working Week in the United Arab Emirates

-While the United Arab Emirates has not yet moved to a 4 day work week, the government announced at the end of 2021 that the country will be moving to a 4.5 day work week.
-The 4.5 day work week will be mandatory for all government organizations, including schools.
+While the United Arab Emirates has not yet moved to a 4 day work week, the government announced at the end of 2021 that government agencies and schools will be moving to a 4.5 day work week.

 Working Hours in the United Arab Emirates